 - Improves response times: As mentioned earlier, using stored templates to answer common customer queries allows your team to respond almost immediately.
 This improves response time since they don’t have to draft an email every time.

 - Ensures consistency in communication: Pre-written templates ensure that your customers receive high-quality information, irrespective of who responds to them.
-They also ensures a consistent and professional tone when communicating with your customers.
+They also ensure a consistent and professional tone when communicating with your customers.

 Recommended reading